top

 New Testament Sacrifice

-Like the fit man who led away the goats, Jesus has buried our sins in a place “not inhabited”: “…thou wilt cast all their sins into the depths of the sea” (Micah 7:19).
+Like the specially chosen man who led away the goats, Jesus has buried our sins in a place “not inhabited” — “You will cast all our sins into the depths of the sea.”
+(Micah 7:19, ESV).

 We live in a day when our high priest, Jesus, has already presented the sacrifice of his own blood to the father, to make atonement for our sins.
 Christ has wiped out all our transgressions, never to be remembered against us.
 So, for us, the work of atonement is finished.